Small Farm Field Day

 We look forward to welcoming back previous exhibitors and to meeting those who will be contributing for the first time.

-The short version is a Word version for completion and attaching as an email to return to us at
+The Word version is for completion and attaching as an email to return to us at

 Countryman Gidgegannup Small Farm Field Day is the place where those living and working on small farms in the agricultural sector can come together at the one time to view and compare from a selection of products and services designed for efficient farming and rural practices.
 Also for those who want to see if this is the life they would like and have some fun finding out.